dassencio/sudoku/README.md

 Each test contains an associated input file (e.g. `test05.in`) which defines the puzzle, and an associated output file (e.g. `test05.out`) which specifies the expected output contaning the solution to the puzzle.
-On Linux, you can execute these tests by entering the `tests` subdirectory and running the following
+These files are located in the `tests` subdirectory.
+On Linux, you can execute all these tests by running the `run-tests` script:
-command:

 	./run-tests

-Contributors & Contact Information
+Contributors & contact information
 ==================================

 Diego Assencio / diego@assencio.com